anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 RA:
 : Registration Authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.
-In BRSKI-PRM this is a functionality of the domain registrar, as in BRSKI {{!RFC8995}}.
+In BRSKI-PRM, this is a functionality of the domain registrar, as in BRSKI {{!RFC8995}}.

 RER:
 : Registrar Enroll-Request is the CSR of a PER sent to the CA by the domain registrar (in its role as PKI RA).

 RVR:
 : Registrar Voucher-Request is a signature-wrapped voucher-request, signed by the domain registrar that sends it to the MASA.
-It may contain the PVR received from the pledge.
+For BRSKI-PRM, it contains a copy of the original PVR received from the pledge.

-TODO: Section 7.3.2 says "MUST contain ... prior-signed-voucher-request: PVR as received from Registrar-Agent"

 This document uses the following encoding notations in the given JWS-signed artifact examples: